openbridge/openbridge.github.io/redshift.md

 `create user {{username}} with password '{{userpassword}}';`

 Here is another example.
-How you create users will be up to your own policies and preferences `create user name_surname with password 'P455WORD' NOCREATEDB IN GROUP read_only_users;`
+How you create users will be up to your own policies and preferences:

+`create user name_surname with password 'P455WORD' NOCREATEDB IN GROUP read_only_users;`

 To verify that the user was created you can run;